April Winchell: Internet

-Winchell's official website contains a link to her IMDB biography and library of unusual and outsider music pieces.

-Prior to 2009, Winchell maintained a personal Web site that, in addition to the music pieces, chronicled the actor's activities, which include her professional, personal, and romantic life.
 In October 2009, Winchell (under the pseudonym "Helen Killer") launched Regretsy, a blog website which satirized Etsy.
 Within four days, the site had received nearly 90 million hits.
 This huge viral success caught the attention of Random House, who subsequently won a bidding war to publish a book based around the Regretsy website.
 The book, which was published April 6, 2010, features humorous and bizarre crafts and artwork from several different artists, as well as essays about Winchell's personal life, childhood and own crafting failures.
 As of March 1, 2012, the Regretsy site had raised over $200,000 for charitable causes.
 The popularity of Regretsy's "Not Remotely Steampunk" section even inspired a viral "chap hop" music video.
 Winchell ceased updating Regretsy on February 1, 2013.

 Winchell made several appearances on early episodes of the internet broadcast series "Talk Radio One," interviewed by former Los Angeles radio personality Marc Germain.
 She became a weekly guest on the series beginning in 2017.

 Other work

 Winchell worked on the 1996 video game Toonstruck in which she voiced a number of characters including Ms. Fit, Polly, Punisher Polly and Dr. Payne's Receptionist.
-Not only did she voiced the characters but she has also worked as casting and dialogue director for the game.
+Not only did she voice the characters but she has also worked as casting and dialogue director for the game.
 She also worked as a punch writer for Recess: School's Out and wrote three episodes of the American sitcom Roseanne.

 Personal life

-In broadcasts of her KFI show, on her web diary and several other websites, Winchell revealed she and Kevin Spacey dated after high school.
+Winchell and Kevin Spacey dated after high school.
+She is married to John Foley.

-On August 19, 2005, she announced on her website that she was diagnosed with stage 4 thyroid cancer.
-To promote solidarity during her radiation treatment, she issued her own "Glow in the Dark" wristbands, so one could "glow along" with April.
-She made a full recovery.

-Winchell is a supporter of charities including Project Angel Food, a Los Angeles-based service providing meals for homebound people living with AIDS.
-Her website, Regretsy, generated charitable funds through selling of Regretsy merchandise.
-On, April 17, 2011, Winchell created April's Army, which ran monthly campaigns for which all profits went to a selected Regretsy member who has encountered hardships.
-On December 5, 2011, Regretsy began a Secret Santa program, collecting donations for presents for needy children.